 Every year you should conduct an audit of the procedures related to every one of your workflows.
 The goal should be to look for spots where you could be more efficient or more efficient.
 For example, is there paperwork that goes across the desks of three people when it only needs to go to two?
 Is there work that could be automated?

 Even though your procedures might work right now for your business, efficiency can provide additional benefits.
 For one, the less time your team works on a procedure, the more time they will have for other tasks that will help grow your business.
 Secondly, even though something works now, eventually, you may reach a point where your business has grown so much that your inefficient methods need to be revised.
 It’s much easier to make changes earlier than when you are in a pinch.
+In addition, consider investing in an enterprise rank tracker to track your progress.

 Focus on Retention as Well as New Customers